jklzz02/Cities-Rest-API/README.md

 ### City by latitude and longitude

-It's possible to retrieve a specific city trhough its latitude and longitude.
+To retrieve a specific city trhough its latitude and longitude.

 ```http
 GET http://domain/v1/cities?lat={city_latitude}&lon={city_longitude}